 Mr Yousufi had an incredibly tough journey through Pakistan, Iran, Turkey, Bulgaria, Serbia, Hungary, Austria, and Italy to finally arrive in France where he attempted to settle.
 He was in France for 3 months but spent over a year in Europe in total.
 This financially and physically exhausting journey cost him more than €15,000.

 After his asylum case was rejected by the French government, Mr Yousufi decided to return to Afghanistan in July 2017.
 He received his reintegration package from France as in-kind contribution, meaning he could use it for setting up a business or another form of income generation if he wished.
-Meeting with IRARA’s local counsellors at the Afghanistan Centre of Excellence (ACE) to discuss his options.
+Meeting with IRARA’s local counsellors at the Afghanistan Centre for Excellence (ACE) to discuss his options.
 He was knowledgeable about running a gym, and had built up experience in facilities management and book-keeping.
 It was clear that Mr. Yousufi also had good communication and sales and marketing skills, which are necessary to attract gym members and create a successful business.

 Mr Yousufi decided to go back into the fitness business and is using the financial assistance provided to partner with his friend to run a gym.
 With these funds and the local knowledge and connections provided by ACE, Mr Yousufi sourced stock for the gym shop and set up a partnership agreement.
 The gym is currently on track to achieve a very good annual profit allowing Mr Yousufi to support his family.